kids encyclopedia robot

 Angelina Pwerle

 Angelina Pwerle (pronounced 'Pull-uh'; born c.
-1946) is an Aboriginal Australia artist in Central Australia.
-She is also sometimes known by the first name Angeline and the surnames Ngal, Ngale and Kngale.
-Her work is held by the Metropolitan Museum of Art, the National Gallery of Australia and other major collections.
+1939) is an Australian Aboriginal artist.
+Her work is held by the Metropolitan Museum of Art, the National Gallery of Australia and other major institutions.

 Early life